Joshua Nascimento: Collegiate soccer

-Having suffered numerous injuries while at Santos, Nascimento returned to the United States to enrol at the University of Tampa in 2015.
+Having suffered numerous injuries while at Santos, Nascimento returned to the United States to enroll at the University of Tampa in 2015.
 However, his time in Tampa was also marred by injury, and he was redshirted in his first season with the university's soccer team, the Tampa Spartans.
 He made one appearance in 2016, but this would be his only playing time until his graduation in 2018.

 Later life

 Having been raised mostly in the United States, he decided to remain there following his decision not to pursue a career in professional football, and he was named as a representative for Santos in North America in 2020.
 He joined the SIMA Pre-Academy, a soccer academy for children, in 2021.
 He has also worked as a fitness instructor and soccer coach in soccer academies across Orlando, as well as completing an internship in the Santos academy physiology department.

 Having graduated university with a Bachelor of Science in human performance and exercise physiology, Nascimento had an internship with Belgian football team Royale Union Saint-Gilloise in March 2022, in the hope of working as a physical trainer.

 He currently works as a physical trainer at the Soccer Institute of the Montverde Academy.